tractoai/tractorun/package_description.md

-Run distributed training on YTsaurus
+Run distributed training in TractoAI